 Before BACnet, every protocol that was used was proprietary, meaning only certain controllers could communicate with each other on a certain platform.
 This limited the different types of controllers that can be used in a building, enforcing building owners to always use the same controller brand.

 ASHRAE developed the BACnet standard to eliminate this, and the standard continues to evolve as new technologies arise.
-Since then, BACnet has become the most popular type of open protocol used in building automation systems.
+Since then, BACnet has become the most popular type of open protocol (meaning not linked to any specific asset or vendor) used in building automation systems.

 How do we use BACnet?

 Differing from Modbus, BACnet is a self-describing network.
 This allows you, as a protocol user, to easily gather information about all of the devices on a BACnet network without prior knowledge.

 BACnet is an important component for enabling vendor agnostic cloud connectivity for industrial and commercial assets.

 The flexibility of BACnet gives us the freedom to implement our solution within an existing set-up, without changing the entire protocol network.
 The legacy advantage means we can offer a true cost-effective energy monitoring solution, without compromise.
 We use BACnet to measure HVAC, lighting, and energy monitoring.
 Even though these systems are not related, they can all communicate on the same network, thanks to BACnet.